-Idiom of the day :- Not much of
+Idiom of the day :- Not just a pretty face

-Idiom of the day :- Not much of
+Idiom of the day :- Not just a pretty face

 Usage, examples and definition of the Idiom :-